Air transports of heads of state and government: Uganda

 The government of Uganda uses a Gulfstream Aerospace G550 (5X-UGF) to transport the President and government officials.

 The President of Uganda uses a Mil Mi-171 of the Uganda People's Defence Force for internal flights.
 The helicopter was delivered in early 2016 after the government had budgeted 11.3billion Ugandan Shillings for the new helicopter.
 It is equipped with a cloak room, snack bar, bathroom and luggage compartment and seats up to 12 passengers.

 Zambia

 The Zambian Air Force bought a Gulfstream G650 (AF001) for the president and government officials.
-This deal caused a scandal within the country.
+The deal sparked a scandal in the country.